Eurynome (Oceanid): Etymology

-The name is usually segmented Eury-nome, where eury- is "wide".
+The name is usually segmented Eury-nome.
+Eury- comes from the Greek εὐρύς "wide".
 This segment appears in Linear B as e-u-ru–, a prefix in a few men's names.
 It does not occur in any Mycenaean women's names, nor does –nome.
 The root of –nome is Proto-Indo-European *nem-, distribute, as in the Greek infinitive, nemein, "to distribute."
 Words derived from *nem- had a large variety of senses.
 In the case of Eurynome, the two main senses proposed are "wanderer" and "ruler".